Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Introduction

-Due to the uniqueness statement for the Cauchy problem in Proposition \ref{prop:lwp}, and as the equation \eqref{NLKG} is invariant under $O_d(\m R)$ and sign changes, if $(u_0,u_1) \in \q H_\tau$ then the solution $\vec u(t)$ to \eqref{NLKG} belongs to $\q H_\tau$ for all times $t$ where it is defined.
-Indeed, for any $R \in G$, $\vec u(t,R \cdot)$ and $\tau(R) \vec u(t, \cdot)$ are both solution to \eqref{NLKG} with the same initial data $(Ru_0,Ru_1) = \tau(R) (u_0,u_1)$, and so coincide.
+Due to the uniqueness statement for the Cauchy problem in Proposition \ref{prop:lwp}, and as the equation \eqref{DLKG} is invariant under $O_d(\m R)$ and sign changes, if $(u_0,u_1) \in \q H_\tau$ then the solution $\vec u(t)$ to \eqref{DLKG} belongs to $\q H_\tau$ for all times $t$ where it is defined.
+Indeed, for any $R \in G$, $R. \vec u(t)$ and $\tau(R) \vec u(t)$ are both solution to \eqref{DLKG} with the same initial data $R . (u_0,u_1) = \tau(R) (u_0,u_1)$, and so coincide.

-Regarding the centers of the solitons, it is also natural to ask that they enjoy some symmetry.
-Actually we require a more robust property than a simple action of the group $G$ on these points.
+We denote $\Omega$ a finite set of $\m R^d$, which is meant to denote the centers of the solitons.
+It is also natural to ask that $\Omega$ enjoys some symmetry; actually we require a more robust property than a simple action of the group $G$ on these points.